ascot4fusion/ascot5/a5py/docs/processing.rst

    a5.simulation_run()

-   # Calling this before the simulation would get the marker inistate
-   a5.simulation_getstate()

-   # Simulations can be rerun by free'ing the previous results first
+   # Simulations can be rerun by freeing the previous results first
    a5.simulation_free(output=True)

    a5.simulation_setoptions()